chsa911/rxlog/README.md

 Generate & reserve codes automatically, including suggested color and edge placement.

-Register the book (author, publisher, pages) and store it with the code.
+Register the book (author, titleKeyword, publisher, pages) and store it with the code.

 Research the first‑published year automatically.